quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 There are events that are conceptually associated with a single connection, but that happen before the actual QUIC connection is established when viewed from the server's perspective.
 This includes version negotiation as well as retries.
-Servers MAY take extra efforts to associate these events with a successfully established QUIC connection and combine them in a single trace.
-For version negotiation, matching can be done by identifying a connection attempt by its four-tuple, and retries can be identified by their ODCID.
+Servers MAY include such events in the connection trace but need to ensure those events are correctly associated with the correct connection, which can take extra effort or resource.
+For example, version negotiation events can be matched to a connection by identifying a connection attempt by its four-tuple;
+similarly, retry events be matched by their ODCID.

 # QUIC event definitions